RelationalAI SDK for Java

 loadJson(String database, String engine, String relation, String data)

-var rsp = client.loadJson(database, engine, "myjson", "{\"a\" : \"b\"}");
+var rsp = client.loadJson(database, engine, "my_json", "{\"a\" : \"b\"}");

-Note: In both cases, the relation
+In both the LoadCsvAsync()

-base relation is not cleared, allowing for multipart, incremental loads.
+is not cleared, allowing for multipart, incremental loads.

 Listing Base Relations

-You can list base relations as follows:
+You can list the base relations in a given database as follows:

 var rsp = client.listEdbs(database, engine);